Plate tectonics: The term was first coined by JT Wilson in 1965.

 - The upper mantle of the subducted plate then heats and magma rises to form curving chains of volcanic islands.

 - Deep marine trenches are typically associated with subduction zones, and the basins that develop along the active boundary are often called “foreland basins”.

 Continent to Continent: Collision between masses of granite continental lithosphere subduction.
 For example- the Alps were formed when the African plate collided with the Eurasian plate.
 The Himalayas, are also an example of continent-to-continent boundaries.

 At divergent boundaries, the plates slide apart from each other forming a narrow rift valley.
 These are constructive in nature.
 Here, geysers spurt super-heated water, and magma, or molten rock, rises from the mantle and solidifies into basalt, forming a new crust, and Oceanic ridges are constructed due to these plates.

 - At the zone of the ocean to ocean rifting: divergent boundaries form by seafloor spreading, the formation of a new ocean basin.

-- At the zone of the continent-to-continent rifting: Divergent boundaries cause new ocean basins to form continental split and spreads.
-Example- Africa’s East African rift and valley of the rift sea.
+- At the zone of the continent-to-continent rifting: Divergent boundaries cause new ocean basins to form continental split and spread.
+Example- Africa’s East African rift and the valley of the rift sea.

-- Active zones of mid-oceanic ridge– Example- The Mid-Atlantic ridge produces geysers and volcanos, and East pacific rise.
+- Active zones of the mid-oceanic ridge– Example- The Mid-Atlantic ridge produces geysers and volcanos, and East Pacific rise.

 - The Eyjafjoell volcano of Iceland erupted on 17.4.2010 on the divergent plate of the Atlantic Ocean.